Is it possible to feel more mentally sharp and clear-headed by tracking and controlling our glucose? Research suggests yes.

-It has only been in recent history that we’ve been able to understand some of these more nuanced patterns of glucose responses to foods thanks to the emergence of continuous glucose monitors.
-Studying whether these dynamic patterns of glucose response are clinical indicators of early dysfunction is an area of active research.
+In recent history, we’ve understood some of these more nuanced patterns of glucose responses to foods thanks to the emergence of continuous glucose monitors.
+Studying whether these dynamic glucose response patterns are clinical indicators of early dysfunction is an active research area.

-What we know from the research so far is that it doesn’t take meeting the absolute clinical criteria for diabetes to be showing early signs of metabolic dysfunction and associated cognitive impairment.
+We know from the research that it doesn’t meet the absolute clinical criteria for diabetes to show early signs of metabolic dysfunction and associated cognitive impairment.

 A 2010 study noted that individuals with evidence of insulin resistance, but not yet diabetes, performed worse on cognitive function tests that included assessments such as declarative memory and executive functions such as utilizing higher-level cognitive skills to coordinate behavior and resources to reach a goal.

-The study concluded that decreases in cognition are observable in young, nondiabetic adults, even before meeting any clinical criteria for metabolic dysfunction.
+The study concluded that decreases in cognition can be seen in young, nondiabetic adults, even before meeting any clinical criteria for metabolic dysfunction.

-One interesting facet of the research is that the “worse glucose regulators” also had similar baseline glucose levels as the other two groups, but their 30-minute and 60-minute glucose levels was substantially higher than the other two groups, demonstrating they had higher post-drink glucose peaks, and were slower to get their glucose levels back down after ingestion.
+One interesting facet of the research is that the “worse glucose regulators” also had similar baseline glucose levels as the other two groups.
+Still, their 30-minute and 60-minute glucose levels were substantially higher than the other two groups, demonstrating they had higher post-drink glucose peaks and were slower to get their glucose levels back down after ingestion.
 These participants also had higher insulin levels after the glucose drink consumption, which suggested they exhibited the early stages of insulin resistance.

 Taken together, the data from this study suggests that we would be wise to be tracking more than just a yearly fasting glucose level as a true measure of metabolic health.

-As we can see, more detailed, dynamic measures of glucose responses to food may hold hints to early underlying problems that can be intervened on.
+As we can see, more detailed, dynamic measures of glucose responses to food may hold hints to early underlying problems that we can intervene on.
 What’s more, it suggests that tweaking our diet and lifestyle to improve our glucose responses and metabolic fitness could sharpen our mental clarity.

 Fasting has been called “exercise for your brain.”
 It has been credited with improving the “plasticity” of the brain’s synapses, increasing the levels of brain derived neurotrophic factor (BDNF), and impacting how quickly brain cells respond to information.
 Certain fasting regimens like “16-8” (16 hours fasting and 8 hours eating in a 24 hour period) are also credited with stabilizing glucose levels.
 With continuous glucose monitoring, individuals can track the progress of their fasting and see how glucose levels respond, and connect this with whether there is a change in mental clarity.

-There are multiple theorized mechanisms for glucose regulation might affect cognition.
+There are multiple potential mechanisms for how glucose regulation might affect cognition.

-It is possible that elevated glucose levels can have a direct negative impact on the part of the brain associated with memory: the hippocampus.
-Whats more, research has shown hippocampal shrinkage in non-diabetic older people with impaired glucose tolerance.
+It is possible that elevated glucose levels can directly negatively impact the part of the brain associated with memory: the hippocampus.
+What’s more, research has shown hippocampal shrinkage in non-diabetic older people with impaired glucose tolerance.

 Additionally, glucose dysregulation may lead to problems with insulin sensitivity, which can affect cognition.
-Studies have shown that memory processing leads to increased genetic expression of insulin receptors in the memory centers of the brain (hippocampus), presumably because more activity requires increased intake of glucose for energy.
-Research has shown that insulin transport into the brain is reduced in conditions of chronically high insulin levels (which is seen with poor glucose regulation states).
-While not fully established yet, there is evidence that the association between poor glucose regulation and decreased cognition may be related to decreased insulin in the brain, or dysfunction of the brain’s insulin receptors.
+Studies have shown that memory processing leads to the increased genetic expression of insulin receptors in the brain’s memory centers (hippocampus), presumably because more activity requires an increased intake of glucose for energy.
+Research has shown that insulin transport into the brain is reduced in chronically high insulin levels (which is seen with poor glucose regulation states).
+While not fully established yet, there is evidence that the association between poor glucose regulation and decreased cognition may be related to decreased insulin in the brain or dysfunction of the brain’s insulin receptors.